ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The consumer can start exchange at any time
 * The consumer can stop exchange at any time
-* The latency is lower because producer sends events to the consumers as soon thew become available
+* The latency is lower than in synchronous _pull_ because producer sends events to the consumers as soon they become available

 Const